colincarrier/Mira/COMPLETE_AI_PROMPTS_DOCUMENTATION.md

 - Suggest meaningful collections and categories
 - Focus on adding genuine value and insight
 - Include predictive intelligence about success and obstacles

+**Time-Sensitivity Analysis Rules:**
+- Carefully analyze input for temporal cues: "tomorrow", "next week", "by Friday", "every morning", "annual", "daily"
+- Distinguish REMINDER vs TODO based on time-sensitivity:
+  * REMINDER: Has explicit timing, recurring patterns, or time-critical nature
+  * TODO: Action-focused, may have deadlines but emphasis is on completion
+- Set timeDue for any date/time references found in the input
+- Classify timeDependency based on sequence indicators in the content
+- Enable notifications for time-sensitive items and set appropriate reminderCategory
+- Mark isActiveReminder=true for items that should appear in Reminders section

 Now analyze this input and provide the complete JSON structure:
 """